univalence/efrei-tp-1/README.md

   - There will be 4 classes of TPs and 2 classes of Project and 1 for the evaluation of the project, so 7 classes.
     1. First TP is about Scala (this one)
-    2. Second TP about Spark
+    2. Second TP about Spark/Scala
-    3. Third TP about Spark
+    3. Third TP about Spark/Scala
     4. Last TP is about Kafka and Introduction to the project that will be evaluated
     5. Class where you can work on your project
     6. Second class where you can work on your project